Email FacebookTwitterMenu burgerClose thin

 Your final step is the official launch.
 This includes formally introducing the family office to all stakeholders and ensuring that all systems are fully operational.
 You should schedule regular reviews and updates to ensure the office continues to meet the family’s evolving needs.

-When working with a high-net-worth family, be sure you fully understand the family’s financial situation, understand the scope of their assets and identify their specific goals.
-It’s important to create a detailed vision that outlines the family’s financial objectives, legacy aspirations and core values.
+When working with a high-net-worth family, it’s essential that you fully understand the family’s financial situation, the scope of their assets and their specific goals.
+Once again, it’s important to create a detailed vision that outlines the family’s financial objectives, legacy aspirations and core values.

 Frequently Asked Questions About Family Offices